Siavash Shams: Early albums

-Siavash launched his professional music career in 1985 with the debut album Hamsayeha (Neighbors), produced by Farrokh Ahi and in collaboration with childhood friend Alireza Amirghassemi.
-The album reportedly sold over 500,000 copies, making it one of the best-selling albums among Iranians in exile.
+Shams began his professional music career in 1985 with the debut album Hamsayeha (Neighbors), produced by Farrokh Ahi and released in collaboration with his childhood friend Alireza Amirghassemi.
+Most of the lyrics were written by the poet Leila Kasra, who published under the pen name Hadieh.
+The album reportedly sold more than 500,000 copies, which would make it one of the best-selling albums among Iranians in exile.
+Its best-known tracks are "Dokhtar Irooni" and "Nagoo Kieh".